ckdgus4002/ckdgus4002/README.md

 ![profile](https://github.com/ckdgus4002/ckdgus4002/assets/36181612/cef71fae-2a6b-45fa-bc92-7a29ec7abe50)

 ## Hi there 👋
 I'm Lee Changhyun.
-Unity Engineer. living in South Korea.
+Unity Engineer. living in Seoul, South Korea.
 Most of the programs are developed by Unity.
 Also use other frameworks and langues as needed.